 When business in the United States underwent a mild contraction in 1927, the Federal Reserve created more paper reserves in the hope of forestalling any possible bank reserve shortage. . . .
 The “Fed” succeeded . . . but it nearly destroyed the economies of the world, in the process.
 The excess credit which the Fed pumped into the economy spilled over into the stock market—triggering a fantastic speculative boom.
 Belatedly, Federal Reserve officials attempted to sop up the excess reserves and finally succeeded in breaking the boom.
 But it was too late: by 1929 the speculative imbalances had become so overwhelming that the attempt precipitated a sharp retrenching and a consequent demoralizing of business confidence.
 As a result, the American economy collapsed.

-Those who believe in the Capitalism Myth uncritically accept this kind of explanation because it vilifies the object of their hatred, namely government.
+Those who believe in the Capitalism Myth uncritically accept this kind of explanation because it vilifies the object of their hatred, namely government, while it absolves those whom they so greatly admire, namely capitalist individuals, from any blame for these and other economic problems and crises.
 But let us examine it more closely.

-During 1927 outstanding margin loans increased by $800 million to $3.6 billion—a rise in percentage terms that nearly matched the 28.75 percent registered by the Dow Jones Industrials [in that year].
+During 1927 outstanding margin loans increased by $800 million to $3.6 billion—a rise in percentage terms that nearly matched the 28.75 percent [increase] registered by the Dow Jones Industrials [Average in that year].

-To use a favourite Randian metaphor, the government did not hold a gun to the heads of these speculators and force them to go to the bank, borrow money, and use it to purchase stocks on margin.
-This was something which they did of their own free volition, unimpeded and uncoerced by the government.
-Thus, far from demonstrating that bad government policies were the primary cause of the Great Depression, government bigots like Alan Greenspan the Greenhorn have actually demonstrated the need for government regulations in order to curb such reckless and irresponsible behaviours, and thus prevent the calamitous economic events they may precipitate.
+To use a favourite Randian metaphor, the government did not hold a gun to the heads of these speculators and force them to go to the bank, borrow money, and use it to purchase stock shares on margin.
+This was something that they did of their own free volition, unimpeded and uncoerced by the government.
+Thus, far from demonstrating that bad government policies were the primary cause of the Great Depression, government bigots like Alan Greenspan the Greenhorn have actually demonstrated the need for government regulations and interventions in order to curb such reckless and irresponsible behaviours, and thus prevent the calamitous economic events they may precipitate.

 It is time for the world to recognize the falsehood of the Capitalism Myth, lest it lead to a collapse that is comparable in scope and seriousness to the collapse engendered in communist countries by that other false economic and societal doctrine, the Communism Myth.